suncoast-devs/handbook/lessons/react-hooks/index.md

 }
 ```

 We have just combined the best of both worlds.
-We have the simplicty of the
+We have the simplicity of the
 function component with the ability to update state!

 ### Adding more state

-Let's say we also wanted to keep track of a person's name in the counter.
+Let us say we also wanted to keep track of a person's name on the counter.
 Traditionally we would define a state like this:

 ```jsx